How much more value does the Galaxy S20 FE offer over the Galaxy S20?

 Samsung Galaxy S20 FE vs. S20: What are the differences?

-When the Galaxy S20 launched early in 2020, it marked the first major flagship release of the year and brought almost all of the specs one would expect.
-From the Super AMOLED curved display, equipped with 1440p resolution and 120Hz refresh rate, to the camera system that makes you want to leave that old point and shoot behind.
-There wasn't too much to really complain about when the S20 was released, outside of the price tag.
-But then again, this is what we have come to expect from flagships in 2020 as the prices of these devices with the best specifications, continues to rise.
+When the Galaxy S20 launched early in 2020, it marked the first major flagship release of the year and brought almost all of the specs one would expect, from the Super AMOLED curved display, equipped with 1440p resolution and 120Hz refresh rate, to the camera system that makes you want to leave that old point and shoot behind.
+There wasn't too much to really complain about when the S20 was released outside of the price tag.
+Then again, this is what we have come to expect from flagships in 2020 as the prices of devices with the best specifications continues to rise.

-Part of the price hikes can be associated with Qualcomm's newer 5G-only Snapdragon 865 processor, but Samsung also makes some impressive upgrades to the Galaxy S20's hardware, including outfitting it with Gorilla Glass 6 on both sides, that add to the cost.
+Part of the reasoning behind the price hikes can be associated with Qualcomm's newer 5G-only Snapdragon 865 processor.
+However, Samsung also makes some impressive upgrades to the Galaxy S20's hardware, including outfitting it with Gorilla Glass 6 on both sides, that add to the cost.

 |Samsung Galaxy S20 FE